sergiocollado/potpourri/notes_kubernetes.md

-Kubernetes is an orchestration framework for containers and for deploying containerized applications.
+The Kubernetes is an application for deploying containerized applications.
 Kubernetes is a solution for container management and orchestations.
+The apps in them need to communicate over the network.
+Also, needs to be some network mechanism that makes it possible for the containers to find each other.

 Kubernetes handles the deployment, scaling, load balancing, monitoring and logging of containerized applications.